Editorial standards

 Update cadence

-Pages should show a meaningful update date only when the contents were actually reviewed.
-We do not want fake freshness.
-If a page is materially revised, the update note should say what changed: a corrected statistic, a removed unsupported claim, a new source, or a revised disclosure.
+An update date on this site moves only when the content behind it moved.
+If a page is materially revised, the note says what changed: a corrected figure, a removed claim, a new source, or a revised disclosure.

 • Health or safety promises that go beyond public evidence.